-These days, SEO and PR are more intrinsically linked then ever.
+These days, PR and SEO are more intrinsically linked than ever.
 After all, two of the most important SEO ranking factors are both natural outputs of PR: backlinks and content.

-However, a lot of companies approach SEO and PR as two separate activities, run by separate teams or managed by separate agencies.
+However, a lot of companies approach SEO and public relations as two separate activities, run by separate teams or managed by separate agencies.
 This can massively reduce the effectiveness of both activities, while also increasing costs.
 Crazy or what?

 But the good news is, it’s easier than you might think to create a combined SEO PR strategy.
 Here at Publicize we manage digital PR and SEO on behalf of many startups and other businesses.
 So in this guide I’ll be sharing all our industry knowledge, including:

 Before I explain how to combine your digital PR and SEO strategies, I’ll firstly explain how they’re so closely related.

 Here’s a super quick summary that’s worth spending 5 minutes reading, before you jump into the “how to” section.

 And not only are they still vital, getting the “right type” of backlink has become harder than ever.
 You have to be reaching for backlinks from high authority sites and sites within your niche.